A Personalized Dialogue Generator with Implicit User Persona Detection: Methodology

-However the marginalization over $Z_p$ and $Z_\alpha$ are intractable integral (i.e., a context theoretically corresponds to a continuous persona space).
-Hence, our model is trained with the Stochastic Gradient Variational Bayes (SGVB) framework \cite{kingma2013auto} by maximizing the variational lower bound.
-According to the definition of perception variable and fader variable above, we refer to variational distribution $q_\phi(Z_p|P)$ and $q_\phi(Z_\alpha|P, R)$ as the recognition networks to approximate the true posterior $p(Z_p|C, R)\propto p(R|C, Z_p)p(Z_p|C)$ and $p(Z_\alpha|C, R, Z_p)\propto p(R|C, Z_p, Z_\alpha)p(Z_\alpha|C, Z_p)p(Z_p|C)$.
-The evidence lower bound (ELBO) of our approach can be deduced as follows.
+However the marginalization over $Z_p$ and $Z_\alpha$ are intractable integrals (i.e., a context theoretically corresponds to a continuous user persona space).
+Hence, our model is trained with the stochastic gradient variational Bayes (SGVB) framework \cite{kingma2013auto} by maximizing the variational lower bound.
+According to the above definition of the perception and fader variables, we refer to variational distribution $q_\phi(Z_p|P)$ and $q_\phi(Z_\alpha|P, R)$ as the recognition networks to approximate the true posterior $p(Z_p|C, R)\propto p(R|C, Z_p)p(Z_p|C)$ and $p(Z_\alpha|C, R, Z_p)\propto p(R|C, Z_p, Z_\alpha)p(Z_\alpha|C, Z_p)p(Z_p|C)$,\ respectively.
+The evidence lower bound (ELBO) of our approach can be deduced as follows: